jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="table-dict-edit" %}

+If your [`DAList`] is not made up of objects, it can be made editable by setting `edit` to `True` instead of to a list of attributes.

+{% include side-by-side.html demo="edit-list-string" %}

+You can do the same with [`DADict`] groups that do not use objects:

+{% include side-by-side.html demo="table-dict-string" %}

 ## <a name="custom editing"></a>Customizing the editing interface

 If you do not want your users to be able to delete items, you can add